chriswrightdesign/websites-for-non-jerks/README.md

 - Have all design decisions enhanced and emphasized the content?
 - Are you chunking content to allow for skim reading and ease of re-use?
 - Has the content driven the design decisions, or has it been visa versa?
+- Have you focused on cutting down to just the important stuff on the homepage instead of trying to cram everything on the one page?
+[Minimize cognitive load](http://www.nngroup.com/articles/minimize-cognitive-load/)
 - Have you revisited the hierarchy of important information?
 [Content priority guide](http://seesparkbox.com/foundry/content_priority_guide)
 - Are you hiding useful content for people because you assume they won’t use it?
 [Content parity](http://gomakethings.com/content-parity-on-the-web/), [State of mobile web sources](http://karenmcgrane.com/2013/06/13/state-of-the-mobile-web-sources/)
 - If you’re using a CMS is it set up for multiple types of headline so the important headline doesn’t get truncated randomly?
 - Do you really need that image carousel or is it just politically convenient?
-[Three ideas that convert better than a carousel](http://econsultancy.com/au/blog/62715-three-ideas-that-convert-better-than-a-standard-carousel), [Carousel interaction stats](http://weedygarden.net/2013/01/carousel-stats/)
+[Auto-Forwarding Carousels annoy users and Reduce visibility](http://www.nngroup.com/articles/auto-forwarding/), [Three ideas that convert better than a carousel](http://econsultancy.com/au/blog/62715-three-ideas-that-convert-better-than-a-standard-carousel), [Carousel interaction stats (updated)](http://weedygarden.net/2013/07/carousel-interaction-stats/), [Carousels](http://bradfrostweb.com/blog/post/carousels/)
 - How are you dealing with large infographics or tables?
 - Have you organised tables based on how people will use the info?
 [Picking a responsive tables solution](http://blog.cloudfour.com/picking-responsive-tables-solution/)
 - How are you dealing with video, both in scale and bandwidth?
 [Fitvid.js](http://fitvidsjs.com/)